elmbridge/curriculum/Making It Dynamic.md

   <p class="center output-text emoji-size">It's happening!!!</p>
 ```

-In elm, the code to generate that HTML would look like this
+In Elm, the code to generate that HTML would look like this

 ```elm
 Html.p